-Presentation designer with sixteen years’ experience collaborating with stakeholders at all levels to create engaging and informative presentations.
+Presentation designer with nearly 20 years’ experience collaborating with stakeholders at all levels to create engaging and informative presentations.

 Expertise in communicating complex information to diverse audiences using multiple presentation and data platforms.